otalk/attachMediaStream/README.md

 Suitable for use with browserify/CommonJS on the client.

 If you're not using browserify or you want AMD support use `attachmediastream.bundle.js`.
+Note that if no module system is detected it simply attaches a function called `attachMediaStream` to `window`.

 ## Installing